Garfield County puts new local control analysis for drilling to work

 “I like the fact that this is on an existing well pad,” Commissioner Tom Jankovsky said.
 “I think it’s much better to put this on an existing well pad instead of moving it 2,000 feet away from residents.”

 The need to pass a variance for oil and gas drilling stems back to Senate Bill 181.
-The 2019 bill made it so that drill sites in Colorado could not be within 2,000 feet of homes, schools and other occupied structures.
+The 2019 bill made it so that drill sites in Colorado could not be within 2,000 feet of homes, schools, and other occupied structures.

-But new state rules also allow oil and gas permit reviews at local levels.
+But, new state rules also allow oil and gas permit reviews at local levels.
 When SB-181 passed, the Colorado Oil and Gas Commission also adopted what’s called an Alternative Location Analysis.
 This analysis allows county and city governments to conduct a permit review on an operator intending to drill within the 2,000-foot setback rule.

-Garfield County adopted these regulations in July 2021, requiring pre-application meetings, impact mitigation reviews and speaking with residents/property owners who are within 2,000 feet of the proposed drill area.
+Garfield County adopted these regulations in July 2021, requiring pre-application meetings, impact mitigation reviews, and speaking with residents/property owners who are within 2,000 feet of the proposed drill area.

-According to Garfield County permitting specialist Amanda Petzold, there are four residential dwellings within the proposed site.
+According to Garfield County permitting specialist Amanda Petzold, there are four residential dwellings within 2,000 feet of the proposed site.
 All building unit owners have signed consent letters accepting the proposed location, she said.

 The site also is within 2,640 feet of a surface water supply, Beaver Creek.
-But Beaver Creek no longer feeds any use for public water use intake.
+But, Beaver Creek no longer feeds any use for public water use intake.

 “The proposed location is preferred because it is an expansion to an already existing location with existing infrastructure, and it minimizes new impacts,” Petzold said.